-Early Head Start (EHS) is a federally funded program serving low-income pregnant women, infants, toddlers, and their families by providing "intensive, comprehensive child development and family support services."
-Lehs was first established in 1994 as part of the Head Start reauthorization, and programs were initially funded in 1995.
-Ehs is primarily a federal-to-local program, meaning the federal government provides grants for operating EHS programs directly to local-level organizations, such as community agencies (nonprofit and for profit), local governments, and existing Head Start grantees; however, states and territories are also eligible to be EHS grantees and may apply for and receive funding directly from the federal government to operate EHS programs.
-The goals of EHS programs are to promote the healthy social, emotional, cognitive, and physical development of young children; to assist parents in developing positive parenting skills and moving toward their self-sufficiency goals; and to bring together community partners and resources to provide children and families with comprehensive services and support.
+EHS is primarily a federal-to-local program, meaning the federal government provides grants for operating EHS programs directly to local-level organizations, such as community agencies (nonprofit and for profit), local governments, and existing Head Start grantees.
+However, states and territories are also eligible to be EHS grantees and may apply for and receive funding directly from the federal government to operate EHS programs.4

+The goals of EHS programs are to promote the healthy social, emotional, cognitive, and physical development of young children; to assist parents in developing positive parenting skills and moving toward their self-sufficiency goals; and to bring together community partners and resources to provide children and families with comprehensive services and support.5

-To accomplish these goals, EHS programs use a variety of approaches, including home-based services, center-based services, family child care services, and locally designed program approaches.
-EHS home-based services provide weekly home visits to families to promote the parents' skills to support healthy child development, as well as group activities for enrolled families.
-Center-based services operate in a classroom setting within a child care center, Early Head Start center, or school and generally provide at least 1,380 hours of care, education, and child development services annually.
-Family child care services provide services similar to center-based EHS programs, but in a home or family-care setting.^{6,7} EHS grantees may also operate locally designed programs, including a combination of program services (e.g., families may receive home- and center-based services).7 Guidelines for each program approach (including standards for child-to-adult ratios, group sizes, teacher qualifications, and curricula) and for comprehensive services are outlined in the Head Start Program Performance Standards (HSPPS).8
+To accomplish these goals, EHS programs use a variety of approaches, including home-based, centerbased, and family child care services, as well as locally designed program approaches.
+EHS homebased services provide weekly home visits to families to promote the parents' skills to support healthy child development, as well as group activities for enrolled families.
+Center-based services operate in a classroom setting within a child care center, Early Head Start center, or school and the programs generally provide at least 1,380 hours of care, education, and child development services annually.
+Family child care services provide services similar to center-based EHS programs, but in a home or family-care setting.^{6,7}

+EHS grantees may also operate locally designed programs, including a combination of program services.7 Guidelines for each program approach (including standards for child-to-adult ratios, group sizes, teacher qualifications, and curricula) and for comprehensive services are outlined in the Head Start Program Performance Standards (HSPPS).8

-Comprehensive services provided to children and families include a broad range of services in the following areas: core education and child development services, such as classroom education, child screenings and assessments, and parent education via home visits; health services such as monitoring and assisting with the receipt of preventative care, oral health services, nutritional services, mental health services, and connecting families to health services; family and community engagement services such as assessing and identifying family needs and connecting families to services; services for children with disabilities, including activities that promote the full participation of children with disabilities in an EHS program, individualized support for children, and supports for parents; services for pregnant women, such as assisting with connections to health care providers and other referrals and a newborn visit; and transition services for children transitioning out of EHS.9
+Comprehensive services provided to children and families include a broad range of services in the following areas: core education and child development services, such as classroom education, child screenings and assessments, and parent education via home visits; health services such as monitoring and assisting with the receipt of preventative care, oral health services, nutritional services, mental health services, and connecting families to health services; family and community engagement services such as assessing and identifying family needs and connecting families to services; services for children with disabilities, including activities that promote the full participation of children with disabilities in an EHS program, individualized support for children, and supports for parents; services for pregnant women, such as assisting with connections to health care providers and other referrals and a newborn visit; and transition services for children transitioning out of EHS.9 children (36%) are enrolled in Head Start programs, and only 194,000 eligible children (11%) are enrolled in EHS programs.51 This means there are more than 435,000 fewer EHS slots than Head Start slots.51 State funding that supports EHS programs can fill this access gap.^{24,52}